 One of the key tasks of Technology & Innovation (T&I) is to develop and manage new businesses until they are handed over to existing business units or newly created business units.
-Fourteen E.ON Innovation Centers, which are embedded in our businesses and steered by the T&I department at Group Management, coordinate activities in their respective technology area across the entire company.
+Twelve E.ON Innovation Centers, which are embedded in our businesses and steered by the T&I department at Group Management, coordinate activities in their respective technology area across the entire company.

 To balance power supply and demand in an increasingly intermittent system, flexible generation assets such as combined cycle gas turbines are required.
 The Innovation Center’s mission is to further strengthen the strategy value of the existing CCGT fleet and assess future development opportunities for gas turbine technologies.

 - Enhance performance and cost base of fleet assets to support increasing volumes of intermittent renewable generation.